FrancoisGib/http/readme.md

     └── /test serving "<p>test</p>" (returned by a function taking the content of the request, so it can be set dynamically) └── /public serving src/public folder
 ```

+## Parsing

+The parsing of the requests will be improved in the future for security, and I will implement request and response split into chunks to deal with larger requests efficiently.

+*nb: it is not a project made to be used in real applications (for now anyway), and i'm doing it for fun*